 To add people, companies, or other entities to your diagram, click the "Add entities" icon in the toolbar on the left side of the screen, or double click anywhere in the graphing area.

-Once you have created multiple entities in your diagram, you can connect them by clicking the "Add edges" icon.
+Once you have created multiple entities in your diagram, you can connect them by clicking the "Add links" icon.

 Any entities and relationships you create within a diagram will automatically be added to the Personal Dataset in which your diagram was created.
 This allows you to cross-reference the lists of people, companies, and other entities you have created in your diagrams with data from across the rest of Aleph.